The Italian luxury liner Andrea Doria wasn’t supposed to sink. After all, her designers had learned the lessons from the Titanic disaster.

-The Andrea Doria was equipped with radar, the latest technology.
-So was the ship that hit her.
+The Andrea Doria had radar, the latest technology.
+So did the ship that hit her.

-The Andrea Doria was also engineered using lessons learned from the Titanic.
-She had a double hull with 11 watertight compartments and enough lifeboats for all passengers and crew.
+The Andrea Doria also had a double hull with 11 watertight compartments and enough lifeboats for all passengers and crew.

 A year of nasty litigation after the accident produced no good answers about how it happened.
 And the publicity about the tragedy hastened the end of an era of oceangoing travel across the Atlantic.

-The transatlantic ocean liner was still in its heyday when the Andrea Doria set sail from Genoa on July 17, 1956, bound for New York.
+The transatlantic ocean liner still enjoyed its heyday when the Andrea Doria set sail from Genoa on July 17, 1956, bound for New York.
 She was one of the most beautiful ocean liners to sail the sea.

-Some of Italy’s renowned artists designed her as a floating palace, with elegant staterooms, stunning lounges, outdoor swimming pools, an air-conditioned 50-car garage and a chapel where Mass was said every day.
-Silver and gold graced the dining room table, where fabulous food was served.
+Some of Italy’s renowned artists designed her as a floating palace, with elegant staterooms, stunning lounges, outdoor swimming pools, an air-conditioned 50-car garage and a chapel for daily Mass.
+Silver and gold graced the dining room table, where passengers enjoyed fabulous meals.

-On the last night of her voyage, passengers were enjoying a last dance or saying farewell to each other over drinks.
-Some were in their staterooms.
-At 11:10 p.m. they felt a frightening crunch and heard terrified shouts.
+On July 25, the final night of her voyage, passengers were enjoying a last dance or saying farewell to each other over drinks.
+Some had retired to their staterooms.
+Then at 11:10 p.m. they felt a frightening crunch and heard terrified shouts.

-The Doria was shrouded in heavy fog.
-The liner Stockholm, bound from New York to Sweden, had smashed 30 feet into the starboard side of the Andrea Doria.
-Most of the 51 passenger casualties were at the point of impact.
-Five sailors were killed on the Stockholm, and dozens perished in cabins that were in direct line of the collision.
+Shrouded in heavy fog, the liner Stockholm, bound from New York to Sweden, had smashed 30 feet into the starboard side of the Andrea Doria.
+Most of the 51 passenger casualties happened at the point of impact.
+Five sailors were killed on the Stockholm, and dozens perished in cabins directly in the line of the collision.
 One man watched his dead or dying wife dragged away by the Stockholm’s bow as it separated from the Doria.

 Capt.
 Piero Calamai issued an SOS from the Doria, as did the Stockholm’s captain Harry Gunnar Nordenson.

-The first lifeboats were only partially filled, mostly with panicked crewmen.
+The first lifeboats left only partially filled, mostly with panicked Doria crewmen.
 Stockholm crewmen were so angered when the boats arrived they almost turned them back.
 Other crew stayed with the ship and vowed to go down with it if their captain did.

 Many lifeboats could not be lowered from the severely listing ship, so they had to be dropped into the water empty.
 Passengers climbed down Jacob’s Ladders to reach them, a tricky maneuver in the dark and confusion.

 Calamai’s distress call was radioed to other ships.
 A freighter, several naval vessels and the luxury liner Ile De France reached the Doria.
-The Stockholm wasn’t in danger of sinking and helped with the rescue.
+The Stockholm, not in any danger of sinking, helped with the rescue.

 Ruth Roman had been dancing in the ballroom when the Stockholm struck.
 She kicked off her shoes and ran to find her 3-year-old boy and his nanny.
 Somehow a crewman took the child from the nanny’s arms.
 In the confusion, Roman lost her son.
-She cried in the lifeboat, not knowing he’d been taken to safety aboard the Stockholm.
-They were reunited when they landed in New York.
+She sat sobbing in the lifeboat, not knowing he’d been taken to safety aboard the Stockholm.
+Mother and son had a happy reunion when they landed in New York.

 One man jumped from the Doria into the ocean to rescue a woman who had fallen into the water while trying to board a lifeboat.
 They later married.

 Linda Morgan was in her cabin with her family at the point of collision.
-Her half-sister was instantly killed, her mother seriously injured and she was thrown from her bed onto the deck of the Stockholm.
+Her half-sister was instantly killed, her mother seriously injured.
+Linda was thrown from her bed onto the deck of the Stockholm.
 She was believed to have died along with her sister.

 All night long, lifeboats from the rescue ships shuttled Doria passengers to safety as the stricken vessel slowly turned on its side before sinking.

 In New York City, Edward P. Morgan reported the collision on his daily ABC radio broadcast.
-He didn’t tell his listeners his daughter had been a passenger on the Doria and was believed dead.
+He didn’t tell his listeners his daughter had been a passenger on the Doria and he believed her dead.